 At a time of unprecedented change both externally and internally for me these images become a metaphor, asking us to question the very things we took as our core, as our memories.

-All are available as prints from a 50cm open edition to a run of three 5/4ft as well as my usual sizes in between.
+All are available as prints from a 50cm open edition to a run of three up to 290 cm high as well as my usual sizes in between.